-Trigger - During FY 2020, for a large portion of the year, DOI did not have access to applicant flow data to determine if PWD and PWTD were deemed qualified for internal mission critical occupations (MCO).
-As previously stated, the entire OHC and EDI (EEO) communities received access to OPM's USA-Staffing applicant flow system in July with subsequent training in August 2020.
+Trigger - During FY 2021, multiple Bureaus have only one person assigned to review disability employment data and to determine impediments for the disabled community.
+This individual in most cases is also the special emphasis program manager for other major groups like Federal Women, Black Employment, Hispanic Employment, and the like.
+With competing priorities to plan and execute SEP observance month events, serving on teams for DEIA for various Executive Order, time constraints prohibited the EEO staff from reviewing and analyzing applicant flow data to determine if PWD and PWTD were deemed qualified for internal mission critical occupations (MCO).
+As previously stated, the entire HR and EEO communities received access to OPM's USA-Staffing applicant flow system in July with subsequent training in August 2020.
 The teams were unable to determine if triggers existed outside of access to the relevant data.

-4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission-critical occupations (MCO)?
+- 4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission-critical occupations (MCO)?
 If "yes", please describe the triggers below.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.

-a.
 Promotions for MCO (PWD)